-- Declaration of “capital dividends” from your corporation’s “capital dividend account” prior to implementing tax-loss selling in the corporate investment portfolio.
+- Declaration of “capital dividends” from your corporation’s “capital dividend account.”
 Capital dividends are favourable because they are tax-free distributions to Canadian-resident shareholders.

-- If your corporation has applied for COVID-19 financial assistance, such as the Canada Emergency Wage Subsidy and/or Temporary Wage Subsidy programs, ensuring that your applications have been processed and that ongoing administration and record-keeping is managed in case of CRA audits.
+- If your corporation has applied for COVID-19 financial assistance, such as the Canada Emergency Wage Subsidy, the Canada Emergency Rent Subsidy and Lockdown Support, and/or the Canada Recovery Hiring Program, ensure you manage ongoing administration and record-keeping in case of CRA audits.

 Additional considerations for trustees of trusts

-If you are a trustee of a trust that has previously not been required to file trust income tax and information returns with the CRA, note that starting in 2021 such filings will likely be required on an annual basis.
+- If you are a trustee of a trust that has previously not been required to file trust income tax and information returns with the CRA, note that starting in 2021 such filings may be required on an annual basis.
 Trusts that may not have been required to file tax returns include those that only hold personal-use real estate or shares of private companies that have not made distributions.
 You should seek tax and legal advice on this matter.
 Note that the filing due date of the tax return for a trust with a December 31, 2021 year-end is March 31, 2022.
 Please refer to our “New Trust Reporting Rules” education article for more details.